-The latest trend in lawn care is grasscycling – basically a way to recycle grass clippings as a natural fertiliser for your lawn.
+The latest trend in lawn care is grasscycling – basically a way to recycle grass clippings as a natural fertiliser for your lawn, similar to top dressing.

 It’s incredibly easy to do.
 When you mow your lawn, instead of collecting up the grass clippings and throwing them away, just let them form an even layer on the lawn and all those nutrients will find their way back into the soil.

 Over time, this is a great way to keep your lawn healthy, as the nutrients taken up out of the soil by the grass as it grows will be returned instead of being taken away locked up in your grass clippings.

 With our easy guide to grasscycling below, you can avoid the pitfalls (there aren’t many…) and make the best possible use of your freshly mown grass clippings as a source of free fertiliser.

 That means your garden waste bin stays empty for longer, your lawn looks healthier, you save money on fertiliser and you avoid sending trimmed grass to the local landfill site.

 There are a few problems with grasscycling – not with the process itself, but in terms of the challenges you might face when trying to mow your lawn in this way.